Skip to main content

 All students enrolled in the Nursing Programs must view this MRI Safety Video and complete the MRI Screening Form annually.

-An estimation of the fees associated with the Nursing Programs and other important information can be found in the Nursing Programs Student Handbook.
+An estimation of the fees associated with the Nursing Programs and other important information can be found in the Nursing Programs Student Handbook (PDF, 549KB).

 VGCC NA II Application for Listing